bryanmylee/svelte-headless-table/README.md

 </div>

+## 🚧 Deprecation

+> I've really appreciated all the support this project has received over the years, but I've been struggling to juggle my full-time job and this project simultaneously.
+>
+> There are no current plans to work on a Svelte 5 port of this project nor is there a maintenance schedule for Svelte 3/4.
+I'll merge fixes and PRs as they arrive, but I'd highly recommend seeking an alternative library for your future projects or forking this one.

 **Unopinionated and extensible data tables for Svelte**

 > Build and design powerful datagrid experiences while retaining 100% control over styles and markup.